SolaRid and IPM Products Manufacturing

 IPM’s business initiatives and product’s technology are supported institutionally by the Global Technology Deployment Initiative (GTDI – http://deployglobaltech.com).
 The GTDI is a global organization that helps technology providers accelerate the deployment of their technology worldwide.
 In a collaborative Technology Pipeline Program – Solarid insect control units are also installed at the headquarters of Heifer International ( http://www.heifer.org ).
 Heifer is an international organization that provides assistance to communities engaged in the fight to end poverty and to care for the Earth.
 Providing visibility by decision-makers in over 125 countries as well as the over four million yearly visitors.

-The company’s insect control units are made in the USA and assembled at 15,300 square foot facilities in Tempe, Arizona.
+The company’s Insect Control Device, SolaRid are made in the USA in Tempe, Arizona.
 The business focus is thick film electrical devices including Electroluminescent Technologies.

 The products’ twelve and twenty-four hour models operate different components – controlled by custom printed circuit boards which operations, firmware and circuit design are all proprietary.